ethereum-optimism/community-hub/src/docs/useful-tools/providers.md

 ### Description and Pricing

 [QuickNode](https://www.quicknode.com/) offers access to hosted OP Mainnet (and testnet) nodes for free.
-You can select add-ons, like "Archive Mode" or "Trace Mode" with any paid plan.
+With the option to upgrade to a premium plan for additional features, we allow you to focus solely on optimizing your application while we manage the complex infrastructure.

 ### Supported Networks